-Our board of directors intends to approve the grant of restricted stock unit awards pursuant to the 2024 Plan to certain of our employees, including Messrs.
-Jergensen, Sanford, and Apt, which grants will become effective in connection with the completion of this offering (IPO Equity Awards), subject to continued service through the grant date.
-The aggregate number of restricted stock units underlying the IPO Equity Awards to be granted to our employees in connection with the offering will equal approximately 10.25% of the number of shares of our common stock outstanding as of the closing of this offering (which is expected to be shares).
+Our board of directors has approved the grant of restricted stock unit awards pursuant to the 2024 Plan to certain of our employees, including Messrs.
+Jergensen, Sanford, and Apt, which grants will become effective prior to the completion of this offering (IPO Equity Awards), subject to continued service through the grant date.
+The aggregate number of restricted stock units underlying the IPO Equity Awards to be granted prior to the completion of the offering will equal approximately 10.25% of the number of shares of our common stock outstanding as of the closing of this offering (disregarding the shares issuable under the 2024 Plan).
 Of this amount, the awards that will be granted to each of Messrs.
-Jergensen, Sanford, and Apt will equal approximately 2.00%, 1.00%, and 0.875%, respectively, of the number of shares of our common stock outstanding as of the closing of this offering.
+Jergensen, Sanford, and Apt will equal approximately 2.00%, 1.00%, and 0.875%, respectively, of the number of shares of our common stock outstanding as of the closing of this offering (disregarding the shares issuable under the 2024 Plan).

-Each IPO Equity Award will vest as follows: (i) 25% of the restricted stock units underlying the IPO Equity Award will vest on the grant date, and (ii) 75% of the restricted stock units underlying the IPO Equity Award will vest in substantially equal annual installments on each of the first, second, third, fourth, and fifth anniversaries of the closing of this offering, subject to the executive's continued service with us through the applicable vesting date.
+Each IPO Equity Award will vest as follows: (i) 25% of the restricted stock units underlying the IPO Equity Award will vest on the grant date, which will occur prior to the closing of this offering, and (ii) 75% of the restricted stock units underlying the IPO Equity Award will vest in substantially equal annual installments on each of the first, second, third, fourth, and fifth anniversaries of the closing of this offering, subject to the executive's continued service with us through the applicable vesting date.

 If the executive experiences a termination of service by us without cause, by the executive for good reason, or due to death or disability, a portion of the restricted stock units subject to the IPO Equity Awards will vest in the amount that would have vested during the 12-month period following the date of termination (had the executive remained in continued service with us during such period and assuming that the shares vest in equal monthly installments, rather than annual installments, over the vesting period).
-If such termination occurs on or within 24 months after a change in control, then all of the executive's remaining unvested restricted stock units subject to the IPO Equity Award will vest.
+If such termination occurs on or within 24 months after a change in control, then all of the executive's remaining unvested restricted stock units subject to the

+IPO Equity Award will vest.
 This accelerated vesting treatment will be subject to the executive's execution and, as applicable, non-revocation of a general release of claims in our favor, and continued compliance with any applicable restrictive covenants.